Orbenson/Liver_Disease_Prediction-using-Machine-Learning/README.md

 # **Usage**

+To train the machine learning model for our liver disease prediction project, follow these steps:

-Clone this repository to your local machine
+1. Clone the repository to your local machine.
-Open Jupyter Notebook and navigate to the cloned repository Open the LiverDiseasePrediction.ipynb notebook
+2. Open Jupyter Notebook and navigate to the cloned repository.
+3. Open the LiverDiseasePrediction.ipynb notebook.
-Follow the instructions in the notebook to run the code and train the machine learning model Dataset
+4. Follow the instructions in the notebook to run the code and train the machine learning model.

-The dataset used in this project is the Liver Patient Records dataset from the UCI Machine Learning Repository.
-This dataset contains records from 416 liver disease patients and 167 non-liver disease patients.
-The dataset includes various clinical and demographic features, such as age, gender, total bilirubin, direct bilirubin, albumin, and more.
+Our dataset includes records from both liver disease patients and non-liver disease patients.
+Specifically, it consists of 20,000 training data and ~1,000 test data points, with 10 variables such as age, gender, total bilirubin, direct bilirubin, albumin, and more.
+This dataset was used to predict liver disease using various machine learning techniques.

 # **Dataset**